 Elaboration on Terms of the Funding Gap Questionnaire

-Necessity of state aid

-According to point 28 of the IPCEI Communication, the aid must not subsidize the costs of a project that an undertaking would anyhow incur and must not compensate for the normal business risk of an economic activity.

-In order to assess the activities grouped under the IPCEI on Batteries, Carbone Savoie built a business model considering the incremental efforts and the incremental returns.
-The terminal value was assessed using the net book value of the assets at 31/12/2032.

-Carbone Savoie’s Internal Rate of Return for the IPCEI on Batteries is equal to 3,4 % without State aid, in a nominal scenario based on conservative and reasonable assumptions.
-It is almost six points below the company’s WACC (9,2 %).
-Thus, it is clear that the State aid does not subsidize the costs of a project that Carbone Savoie would anyhow have carried out.

 Main hypothesis of the business plan

 Annex B describes precisely the different assumptions made in the Business Plan and demonstrates that Carbone Savoie’s assumptions are reasonable.

 Due to technology evolution toward 4th generation of batteries (solid-state batteries), graphite will probably not be the next anode material for batteries.
 Considering that 4th generation of batteries will start mass production in 10 years from now, new standards for Electrical Vehicle will progressively turn toward 4th generation batteries.
 Therefore, the business case is limited to the period 2019-2034.